 - A. Students must attend each scheduled practice session and contest. - B. Students whose season has ended but the rest of the team is still playing are required to continue to practice and attend the contests as a team. - C. Exceptions: - 1.
-Pre-arranged events approved by the coach. - 2.
-Illness - i.
+Pre-arranged events approved by the coach. - Illness - i.
 For a student to be eligible to participate in a practice or contest they must be in attendance 4 class hours during the day.
-If the student must leave school before the end of the day, the coach must be notified and a decision made by the coach as to the ability to participate in the practice session.
-For absence relating to a contest, the coach and athletic director or principal will determine if the absence is excused.
-In general, if a student cannot finish the school day due to being sick then they will not be able to practice or play in contests that day.

-- ii.
-Students who leave school for scheduled medical appointments must bring a note/statement back from the appointment to the school and coach.
+If the student must leave school before the end of the day, the-Athletic Director and/or Principal must be notified and a decision made by the Athletic Director and/or Principal as to the ability to participate in the practice session.
+For absence relating to a contest, the Athletic Director and/or Principal and athletic director or principal must be notified as soon as possible and will determine if the absence is excused.
+In general, if a student cannot finish the school day due to being sick then they will not be able to practice or play in contests that day. - ii.
+Students who leave school for scheduled medical appointments must bring a note/statement back from the appointment to the school or Athletic Director.
 This would not cause the student to be ineligible for the practice session or contest. - iii.
 If a student has a medical excuse from participation in a sport/activity, presence at practice sessions and contests will be determined by the coach and the participant. - iv.
 Students may return to active practice and participation in contests only after being released by their doctor.
 A release document must be obtained from the doctor and presented to the coach.
-The document must also be given to the office for the student's record. - v.
-If a student athlete has an unexcused absence from school, he/she may not participate in any activity or be a spectator that day. - vi.
-Failure to attend practices, meetings, or contests without prior excused notice will result in disciplinary action taken by the coach or sponsor.
+The document must also be given to the office for the student's record.

+- v.
+If a student athlete has any unexcused absence from school for the day, he/she may not participate in any activity or be a spectator that day. - vi.
+Failure to attend practices, meetings, or contests without prior excused notice will result in disciplinary action taken by the coach or sponsor. - vii.
+Students who receive discipline action will be required to serve the issued consequence before attending practice or contest.